Getting to Hydra Island Greece

 Most people fly into Athens International Airport.

-The E96 Express Airport Bus takes about 60 to 90 minutes and costs 3.20 euros per person.
+The X96 Airport Bus takes about 60 to 90 minutes and costs 2.50 to 5.00 euros per person.
 Buses go at least every 20 minutes all day and night.
 You get off at the terminus at Piraeus where the bus stops before turning round to do the return trip back to the airport.
+Find useful information to www.athensairporttaxi.com.

-At Piraeus you will get a Flying Dolphin or Catamaran.
-For your convenience you may book your tickets through www.hellenicseaways.gr/index.php/en/.
+At Piraeus, you will get a Flying Dolphin or Catamaran.
+For your convenience, you may book your tickets through www.hellenicseaways.gr.

 In approximately 3 hours and 30 minutes following the Attica Road, the National Road Athens-Corinth and then the road to Epidaurus – Galata and finally to Metochi.
-From Metochi you can take a boat to travel for approximately 15 minutes to Hydra Island.
+From Metochi you can take a boat to travel for approximately 20 minutes to Hydra Island.
+For further information click to www.hydralines.gr.

 About Hydra Island Greece